Lithium nickel manganese cobalt oxides: Usage

 Many electric cars use NMC cathode batteries.
 NMC batteries were installed in the BMW ActiveE in 2011, and in the BMW i8 starting from 2013.
 Other electric cars with NMC batteries include, as of 2020: Audi e-tron GE, BAIC EU5 R550, BMW i3, BMW i4, BYD Yuan EV535, Chevrolet Bolt, Hyundai Kona Electric, Jaguar I-Pace, Jiangling Motors JMC E200L, NIO ES6, Nissan Leaf S Plus, Renault ZOE, Roewe Ei5, VW e-Golf and VW ID.3.
 Only a few electric car manufacturers do not use NMC cathodes in their traction batteries.
 Tesla is a significant exception, as they use nickel cobalt aluminium oxide and lithium iron phosphate batteries for their vehicles.
 In 2015, Elon Musk reported that the home storage Tesla Powerwall is based on NMC in order to increase the number of charge/discharge cycles over the life of the units.

-in the Merseyside area, some (7 out of 53) battery electric multiple units British Rail Class 777 use these batteries.
+in the Merseyside area, some (7 out of 53) battery electric multiple units British Rail Class 777 trains use these batteries.

 Mobile electronics such as mobile phones/smartphones, laptops, and pedelecs can also use NMC-based batteries.
 These applications almost exclusively used lithium cobalt oxide batteries previously.
 Another application of NMC batteries is battery storage power stations.
 Two such storage systems were installed in Korea in 2016 with a combined capacity of 15 MWh.
 In 2017, a 35 MW NMC battery with a capacity of 11 MWh was installed and commissioned in Newman in the Australian state of Western Australia.